Novel number two is on its way – here’s the first chapter.

 A throwaway line from the conversation earlier with Grafton stops me in full flow.
 I put the pen down and head for the freezer compartment.
 I may as well mark this pause with another nip from Jen’s vodka bottle and I roll up a cigarette at the same time.

 We’d been talking about the IRA mainland campaign and the recent bomb at the Baltic Exchange.
 Grafton had been commenting on how good Irishmen were trying to do the job the English had manifestly failed at.
-That is, to get rid of this wretched government.
+That is, to get rid of the wretched government.

 “We even lobbed a few rockets at Downing Street,” he said proudly.
 “But now they’re building a ‘ring of steel’ around London to keep the Irish out!”